Indios Verdes metro station: History and construction

-The station's CETRAM began reorganization in 2020.
-The project plan included demolishing the Metrobús station serving Lines 1 and 3, as well as the temporary Mexibús station, and relocating both next to the metro station building.
-It also aimed to reorganize the bus hub and facilitate connections between the stations through a series of pedestrian bridges linking them to the Cablebús, Metrobús Line 7, and Mexicable services.
+Reorganization of the station's CETRAM began in 2020.
+The project included demolishing the Metrobús station serving Lines 1 and 3 and the temporary Mexibús station, and relocating both next to the Metro station building.
+It also aimed to reorganize the bus terminals and improve connections between the various modes of transportation through a series of pedestrian bridges linking the Metro with Cablebús, Metrobús Line 7, and Mexicable services.
+As of September 2024, the Metrobús, Mexibús, and Cablebús components of the project had been completed.
 As of September 2024, the Metrobús, Mexibús, and Cablebús projects have been completed.